optskug/docs/README.md

     * "The only thing I can think of, it's possible you were extremely lucky with `openpilotLongitudinalControl` and managed to filter the old message which still has [Stop and Go] relevant control bits, and transparent passthrough the new SecOC message with the actual acceleration command."
     * ["LOL that's exactly what you managed to do" "You accidentally made partial long control work "](https://discord.com/channels/469524606043160576/905950538816978974/1291459549794140182)
     * [The changes are not slated to be merged in but they are at least documented for future follow up work.](https://discord.com/channels/469524606043160576/905950538816978974/1291466235082571877)
+    * "Just FYI, yes incode was running the same SnG hack as me from tranlocquy. tranlocquy told me how to do it, and actually did it for incode."
+    * **"Now, it does NOT stop at red lights or stop signs, but DOES auto-resume from stop with a lead car."**
 * [Jason restates the current merge goals and milestones, quoted below:](https://discord.com/channels/469524606043160576/905950538816978974/1291077896269467668)
   1. It won't be in dashcam mode, if there's a correctly saved SecOC key, it'll just work
   2. It will require a non-release branch, just like alpha openpilot longitudinal